-The world’s best corporation is looking for good people who are difference makers.
+The world’s best organization is looking for good people who are difference makers.

-Not long ago, my Words of Hope spoke to the idea of kindness being described as useful goodness.
+Not long ago, in a Words of Hope, I spoke to the idea of kindness being described as useful goodness.

-In 1967, Susie and I took a new job.
+In 1967, my wife Susie and I took on a new job.
 Coach of Athletes in Action, a division of Campus Crusade for Christ.
-We left great jobs in Alaska will a combined salary of $22,000 to make $3,600, that is if people were kind enough to donate.
+We both left great jobs in Alaska with a combined salary of $22,000 to make $3,600, that is if people were kind enough to donate.

-Gail Wright, a concert pianist, was given a tough job of being my secretary.
-Next year, we celebrate 5O years of continuous job sharing.
+Gail Wright, a talented pianist, was given the tough job of being my secretary.
+Gail and I have already celebrated 5O years of working together.
 Gail has kept NBC Camps at the highest possible level of financial integrity; in addition, she is a Bible dictionary and prayer warrior.

 After reading WOH on kindness, Gail encouraged me do take a look at the book of Philemon.
 It is a tiny one chapter book tucked between Titus and Hebrews.

-When I do study work, it is important to me to know about the author.
-The most important site for me to visit in Rome is Paul’s prison cell.
+When I study the Word, it is important to me to know about the author.
+What better way than to visit a place the author has written about?
+So for me, the most important site to visit when traveling to Rome was Paul’s prison cell.
 It was a nasty place.